Close

 While it’s important to first establish some “basics,” I now want to dive a little deeper into the topic of nutrition!
 Now that we’ve found a food for you dog, we need to next find the values which will help us feed our best friends optimally!

 There is a little math, but i promise you it will take no mathematician to solve it!
 Just copy and paste into google, what I tell you to do and it’ll go smoothly!!
-Easy, Pease, Lemon Squeezy!
+Easy, Peasey, Lemon Squeezy!

 First you start by converting your dog’s weight into kilograms.